Joe Strummer: Early life

-Strummer was born John Graham Mellor in Ankara, Turkey on 21 August 1952, the son of a Scottish mother and English father.
+Strummer was born John Graham Mellor in Ankara, Turkey, on 21 August 1952, the son of a Scottish mother and English father.
 His mother, Anna Mackenzie (1915–1986), was the daughter of a crofter and was born and raised in Bonar Bridge; she later became a nurse.
-His father, Ronald Ralph Mellor MBE (1916–1984), was born in the Indian city of Lucknow, India, where his own father worked as a railway official, and became a clerical officer who later attained the rank of second secretary in the foreign service.
-Through his father, Strummer had an Armenian great-grandfather and a German-Jewish great-grandmother.
-At the age of nine, Strummer and his 10-year-old brother David began boarding at the City of London Freemen's School in Surrey, and rarely saw their parents during the next seven years.
+His father, Ronald Ralph Mellor MBE (1916–1984), was born in Lucknow, India, where his father worked as a railway official; Ronald Mellor became a clerical officer, who later attained the rank of second secretary in the foreign service.
+Through his father, Strummer had an Armenian great-grandfather who had lived in India and a German great-grandmother.
+At the age of nine, Strummer and his 10-year-old brother David began boarding at the City of London Freemen's School in Surrey and rarely saw their parents during the next seven years.
 He later said, "[A]t the age of nine I had to say good-bye to them because they went abroad to Africa or something.
 I went to boarding school and only saw them once a year after that – the Government paid for me to see my parents once a year.
 I was left on my own, and went to this school where thick rich people sent their thick rich kids.
 Another perk of my father's job – it was a job with a lot of perks – all the fees were paid by the Government."

-Strummer developed a love of rock music listening to records by Little Richard, the Beach Boys and Woody Guthrie.
+Strummer developed a love of rock music by listening to records by Little Richard, the Beach Boys, and Woody Guthrie.
 Strummer would even go by the nickname "Woody" for a few years.
 He would later refer to the Beach Boys as "the reason [he] played music".
 By 1970, his brother had become estranged from the family.
 His suicide in July of that year profoundly affected Strummer, as did having to identify his body after it had lain undiscovered for three days.
 Strummer said, "[David] was a year older than me.
 Funnily enough, you know, he was a Nazi.
 He was a member of the National Front.
 He was into the occult and he used to have these deaths-heads and cross-bones all over everything.
 He didn't like to talk to anybody, and I think suicide was the only way out for him.
 What else could he have done[?]"